 The LED current regulates the brightness of the LEDs.
-Setting the Invert PWM causes the LED currents to have an opposite effect on the LEDs as the current is changed.
 When manipulating the LED frequency and current, it is best to think of the led current value from 0-255 (0.39% per step) as the duty cycle where 255 equals ~100% (99.61%) Internally the software then calculates the PWM value depending on the set frequency and duty cycle.
 Setting the Invert PWM changes the polarity of the PWM signal which causes the LED currents to have an opposite effect on the LEDs as the current is changed.

-DLP LightCrafter Dual DLPC900 EVMs do not come with LEDs or optical engines of any kind.
+DLP LightCrafter Single DLPC900 EVMs do not come with LEDs or optical engines of any kind.